Omega Laser Facility Users Group Message Board

 For more information, please visit:

-NEW!
 The College of Engineering, Cornell University, Ithaca Campus, invites applications for a tenured professor and the Director of the Laboratory of Plasma Studies (LPS)

 Established plasma and fusion engineering scientists at all levels are especially invited to apply.